MarvinTeichmann/tensorflow-fcn/README.md

 No Pascal VOC finetuning was applied to the weights.
 The model is meant to be finetuned on your own data.
 The model can be applied to an image directly (see `test_fcn32_vgg.py`) but the result will be rather coarse.

+## Requirements

+Apart from `tensorflow`, this code requires the following packages to be installed:

+numpy
+scipy
+pillow
+matplotlib

+Those packages can be installed by running `pip install -r requirements.txt` or `pip install numpy scipy pillow matplotlib`.

 ## Usage

 `python test_fcn32_vgg.py` to test the implementation.